Common Cold Vs. Covid-19

 What is COVID-19?

 Generally, people diagnosed with comorbidity and the elderly group are more exposed to the severity.
 Some strains of the viruses are also affecting little children.
-As of now, the mandatory precautionary measures include wearing masks, washing hands, maintaining social distance, and getting tested after developing the symptoms.
+As of now, the mandatory precautionary measures include mask care, washing hands, maintaining social distance, and getting tested after developing the symptoms.

 Symptoms of COVID-19